biocpp/biocpp-core/doc/core/tutorial_concepts/index.md

 used to verify whether a type or a combination of types model a concept.
 In the above case we can use the combination to check the "return type" of the transformation trait.

-# Concepts in SeqAn and this documentation
+# Concepts in BioC++ and this documentation

-SeqAn uses concepts extensively, for specialisation/overloading, but also to prevent misuse of templates and to clearly specify all public interfaces.
+BioC++ uses concepts extensively, for specialisation/overloading, but also to prevent misuse of templates and to clearly specify all public interfaces.
 We prefer the intermediate syntax and additionally use the verbose expressions if necessary.
 Unfortunately, doxygen, the system used to generate this documentation, does not handle C++ concepts very well, yet.